-Our 2017 Crew:
+Our 2019 Crew:

 Sarah Berquist, Faculty Support, has an ever-growing passion for teaching and growing food.
 She graduated UMass with a BS in Sustainable Agriculture and MS in Sustainability Science and Agriculture Education.
 In 2010, Sarah realized her passion for bringing healthy food to all areas of her community while she was Market Manager of the Amherst Farmers’ Market.
 Sarah worked with the town and various dedicated community members to get SNAP (formerly Food Stamps) accepted at the market.
 Since then, Sarah continues to deepen her involvement in local food systems justice through various projects and courses in UMass Stockbridge School of Agriculture.
-As an instructor and advisor in Stockbridge, Sarah provides support for students to run the garden, maintain community partnerships, and hold workshops.
+As an instructor and adviser in Stockbridge, Sarah provides support for students to run the garden, maintain community partnerships, and hold workshops.